35 Password Statistics 2026 – Data Breaches & Industry Report

 Source: Get Astra

-84% Of People Reuse Password Across Platforms
+84% Of People Reuse Passwords Across Platforms

 A Microsoft study found that 44 million Microsoft users were reusing passwords.